Mr. Props Logo

 They haven't even packed a bag.
 That's what makes STR cash flow so different from a month-to-month residential lease, where getting paid in advance is a rare exception.
 It's a whole different world.

-Why Advance Booking for Rental Property Matters for Your Bottom Line
+The Significance of Advance Booking for Your Rental Property

 A confirmed reservation 60 days out is worth more than the same booking made tomorrow.
 Not because the nightly rate changes, but because of what early confirmation lets you do with your pricing and calendar.